-We have audited the City of Dover, Delaware (the City)'s compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the City's major Federal programs for the year ended June 30, 2013.
-The City's major Federal programs are identified in the summary of the independent public accountant's results section of the accompanying schedule of findings and questioned costs.
+We have audited the City of Dover's (the City) compliance with the types of compliance requirements described in U.S. OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the City's major Federal programs for the year ended June 30, 2014.
+The City's major Federal programs are identified in the summary of independent public accountant's results section of the accompanying schedule of findings and questioned costs.